RudolfVonKrugstein/jshaskell-blog/android_ghc/android_ghc.md

 To inform llvm of the target architecture, apply [mtriple.patch][mtriple].
 I wonder if one should also add a data layout here???

+Some functions are inline in android, and we need to cange to ffi in base a little bit (creating non inline wrapper functions which can be called).
+In libraries/base: [base-inline-functions.patch][base-inline-functions]

 In the ndk headers, winsize is defined in terminfo.h. in libraries/haskeline: [add-terminfo.patch][add-terminfo]